Rosmarie Waldrop

-Rosmarie Waldrop (born Rosmarie Sebald; August 24, 1935) is an American poet, novelist, translator, essayist and publisher.
-Born in Germany, she has lived in the United States since 1958 and has settled in Providence, Rhode Island since the late 1960s.
+Rosmarie Waldrop (born Rosmarie Sebald; August 24, 1935) is an American poet, novelist, translator, essayist, and publisher.
+Born in Germany, she has lived in the United States since 1958 and in Providence, Rhode Island since the late 1960s.
 Waldrop is a co-editor and publisher of Burning Deck Press.

 Early life in Germany

 Waldrop was born in Kitzingen am Main on August 24, 1935.
 Her father, Joseph Sebald, taught physical education at the town's high school.
-Towards the end of the Second World War, she joined a travelling theatre, but returned to school in early 1946.
+Toward the end of World War II, she joined a traveling theatre, but she returned to school in 1946.
 At school, she studied piano and flute and played in a youth orchestra.
-During Christmas in 1954, the orchestra gave a concert for American soldiers stationed at Kitzingen.
+During Christmas 1954, the orchestra gave a concert for American soldiers stationed at Kitzingen.
 After the performance, Keith Waldrop, a member of the audience, invited members of the orchestra to listen to his records.
 He and Rosmarie became friendly and worked together over the next few months, translating German poetry into English.